ygref/ygref/README.md

 - Learning new technologies
 - Creativity + entrepreneurship

-Now I get to share those passions with my kids — which is pretty awesome.
+Now I get to share those passions with others.

 ---

 ### Thanks for stopping by!
-Feel free to explore my projects or reach out if you're building something cool.
+Feel free to explore my public projects and/or repos.
+If you have business and/or employment inquiries, I also can provide demos of private repos (my true work) on request.